UDOT Traction Law

 (4) Personnel authorized to enforce this rule may permit vehicles that do not meet traction device requirements to travel a traction segment of the highway if authorized personnel believe they may do so without endangering public safety, creating a hazard, or interfering with highway maintenance operations.

-It is critical that all travelers (even the locals) have confidence in their winter driving abilities.
-If you don’t, we recommend trying out the ski bus instead of white-knuckling it.
+It is critical that all travelers (locals or visiting) have confidence in their winter driving abilities.
+If you’re unsure, we recommend trying out the ski bus or delaying travel until road conditions improve.

 The M+S rating means that a tire has better mud/snow traction than a summer tire, but the rating doesn’t reflect traction for wet, soupy mud, slush, ice, fresh snow or even cold, dry pavement.